Skip to content

 Decorrelated Exponential Backoff

 This is a complex backoff strategy proposed by AWS Research.
-It's based on the exponential backoff and includes the full jitter.
+It's based on exponential backoff and includes full jitter.
 On every retry, it exponentially widens the range of possible delays.

 import asyncio